 So why is blogging good for SEO?
 Simply put, the more interesting stuff on your website the more likely Google will want to link to it.
 Natural language mimics genuine search terms so when you have plenty of helpful content which answers, educates, inspires and engages, it’s naturally more helpful and relevant in the eyes of Google and to your audience.

-Which could explain why the average first result on Google contains an impressive 1,890 words.
+This could explain why the average first result on Google contains an impressive 1,890 words.
 (Backlinko, 2016)

 Why do links matter?